abdelrahman-emara1/sql-data-warehouse-project/README.md

-# 📊 End-to-End Data Warehouse & Analytics Solution
+# 📊 End-to-End Sales Data Warehouse & Analytics Solution

 This project is a complete end-to-end Data Warehouse and Analytics solution delivered in two main phases: